 , (2)

 where and q are potential temperature and water vapor mixing ratio; subscript “m” denotes model values; “LS” stands for prescribed large-scale fields; “phy” represents physical parameterizations; other symbols are as commonly used.
-In the vertical advection terms of the Equations (1) and (2), the simulated profiles of and q are used, and so the vertical advection terms retain some feedback of the simulated fields to the forcing fields.
+In the vertical advection terms of the Equations (1) and (2), the last term on the right hand side, the simulated profiles of and q are used, and so the vertical advection terms retain some feedback of the simulated fields to the forcing fields.
 The horizontal advective tendencies and the vertical velocity are the large-scale forcing (Randall and Cripe, 1999).
 It is sometimes referred as “2-D” forcing.
 In another formulation, the observed profiles of and q are used in the vertical advection term.
 Therefore is prescribed as the large-scale forcing, which is often referred as “3-D” forcing.
+In calculating the and physical tendencies, the first term on the right hand side of Equations (1) and (2), SCMs compute the clouds, convection, precipitation, radiation and turbulent mixing that can be compared with observations.

-The same forcing fields can be applied to Cloud Resolving Models (CRM) and Large Eddy Simulation (LES) models.
+The same forcing fields can be also applied to Cloud Resolving Models (CRM) and Large Eddy Simulation (LES) models.
 The CRMs and LESs simulate and q, or more often their corresponding conservative variables of liquid water potential temperature and total liquid water.
 The forcing terms in Equations (1) and (2) are applied to all model grids, but with and in the vertical advection terms replaced by domain averaged values from the CRMs and SCMs.

-The derivations of the large-scale forcing data from field measurements are subject to many uncertainties.
-Errors in the forcing data can direct impact the simulated cloud and radiation fields by the SCMs.
+The derivations of the large-scale forcing data from field measurements are subject to uncertainties that can directly impact the simulated cloud and radiation fields by the SCMs.
 These errors originate from two sources.
 One is the instrument and measurement errors.
 The second is errors from scale aliasing, or sampling biases.
 Both depend on scales because horizontal derivatives are involved.
 Generally speaking, the smaller the scale is, the larger the errors.

 If the accuracy requirement of the physical parameterization terms in Equations (1)-(2) are 1 (K/day) and 1 (g/kg/day), the comparable accuracy requirements on the errors of the horizontal differences of temperature () and humidity () over a distance can be estimated as the followings: